mrakgr/The-Spiral-Language/readme.md

 inl softmax x = exp x / replicate (sum (exp x))
 ```

-Let me put this up once more.
-For easy of rewriting the sum will be factored out...
+For ease of rewriting the sum will be factored out...

 ```
 inl softmax x =